 These 3 men were engaged.
 One of the three was obviously the boss.
 One was a very unhappy employee, and the other was trying to be a supportive employee.
-Their conversation went on for about 45 minutes and it moved back and forth between some harsh words given by the unhappy employee, and some affirmation and apologies given by the supportive employee.
+Their conversation went on for about 45 minutes and it moved back and forth between some harsh words given by the unhappy employee who did not qualify for dbs checks, and some affirmation and apologies given by the supportive employee.
 The boss was trying to address each of them, and while I didn’t understand the scope and real topic of the conflict, I was challenged as I watched them engage, as I listened to their words and as I read their body language.
 It was a textbook learning experience.

 Patrick Lencioni writes in his books “The Five Dysfunctions of a Team” and “The Advantage”, about conflict.

 He talks about the “conflict continuum where we find “artificial harmony” on one end, and “mean-spirited attacks” on the other end.
 He talks about how most conflict falls to one or the other side, but he encourages us to find a balance.
 In this balance, conflict can be productive, can be healthy, can be helpful and can bring a team together.

 The guys I was sitting next to bounced back and forth between “artificial harmony” and “mean-spirited attacks” for the entire 45 minutes, and the boss finally ended the conversation, and the employee that was doing the attacking asked forgiveness and they stood up and left without really solving anything.